-Penile Implant for Peyronie’s Disease is one of the three surgical options for men with Peyronie’s disease who meet the criteria for surgery, which includes the presence of erectile dysfunction.
-A Penile Implant for Peyronie’s Disease involves implanting a device that increases rigidity of the penis, and for some men the implant is enough to make their penis straight.
+Penile implant for Peyronie’s disease is one of the three surgical options for men who meet the criteria for surgery, which includes the presence of erectile dysfunction.
+A penile implant for Peyronie’s disease involves implanting a device that increases rigidity of the penis, and for some men the implant is enough to make their penis straight.
 When an implant alone does not straighten the penis adequately or restore complete function, implantation can be combined with one of the other two surgical techniques, usually tissue grafting.

 Studies of Penile Implants for Peyronie’s Disease Treatment

 A study conducted at Kaiser Permanente Medical Center in Los Angeles evaluated the outcome of implanting an inflatable penile implant along with tissue grafting (taken from the abdomen–rectus fascia tissue) to reconstruct the corpora cavernosa.
 Fifteen men underwent the procedures and were followed up for an average of 18 months.
 All the men reported successful return to sexual intercourse at an average of 9 weeks after surgery, and there were no problems with infection or other side effects.
 (Pathak 2005)

 Twenty-five men underwent both a penile implant for Peyronie’s disease and penile reconstruction with tissue grafting.
 Before surgery, the average penile curvature was 74 degrees.
 At an average follow-up of 11 months, the men reported an average gain in penile length of 3.4 cm and that the penile implant had successfully straightened the penis.
 All the men also said sexual intercourse was satisfactory.
 (Egydio 2008)